 In a first for South Africa, medium voltage softstarters are now being manufactured locally by WEG Africa.
-Africa has WEG become the first OEM to produce medium voltage (MV) softstarters in South Africa, reducing lead times for customers and supporting the drive for local manufacture.
+WEG Africa has become the first OEM to produce medium voltage (MV) softstarters in South Africa, reducing lead times for customers and supporting the drive for local manufacture.
 The WEG SSW7000 units are produced at WEG Africa's Robertsham facility south of Johannesburg to the high quality standards for which the company is well known.
 According to Pervin Gurie, director of the digital & systems division at WEG Africa, the popular SSW7000 range is well-regarded by the market.
 These softstarters, which are extensively used in pump and fan applications in Africa's mining sector, have now also become more cost effective.
-"As the demand for our MV softstarters has grown in recent years, we recognised that customers could benefit considerably from having these products manufactured locally," says turing capability will operations was not an "The immediate operational performance through collaboration benefit is that we can include the continued proven WEG designs easy task, given the comalmost halve the lead customisation of MV from our head office with customers and plexity involved. time from 20 to 24 softstarters, where in Brazil, as well as industry.
-This includes To manage the PSP weeks to 10 weeks, by units are designed to technical input from initiatives such as procurselection process it creing and deploying critical removing the need for ated the Joint Investmeet specific requireour engineers there, equipment within the terlong distance shipping ments in customers' as and when required. ment and External Part-"The PSP process is omplex and challengapplications. from WEG's Brazil minal." the group said in ner Selection (JIEPS) This assures customers that all these units confacilities." highlights framework.
-This frameing, as demonstrated Gurie a statement in response to questions on the mat-He notes that the that solutions can also tinue to be produced work includes developby the over 24-month ing a detailed business strategic value of softbe packaged in a conto WEG's world class ter from CBN on the period it took for Durstarters has come to tainerised substation, standards.' matter. case with option analban Container Terminal the fore as users look for ways to address the rising cost of electricity, as well as to protect their electric motors and extend their operational lifecycle.
+"As the demand for our MV softstarters has grown in recent years, we recognised that customers could benefit considerably from having these products manufactured locally," says operations was not an "The immediate turing capability will operational perforbenefit is that we can include the continued proven WEG designs mance through collabeasy task, given the comfrom our head office customisation of MV almost halve the lead oration with customers plexity involved. time from 20 to 24 in Brazil, as well as softstarters, where and industry.
+This in-To manage the PSP weeks to 10 weeks, by technical input from units are designed to cludes initiatives such selection process it creremoving the need for meet specific requireas procuring and deated the Joint Investour engineers there, long distance shipping ments in customers' as and when required. ploying critical equipment and External Partapplications. from WEG's Brazil ment within the terminer Selection (JIEPS) This assures customers that all these units connal," the group said in facilities." highlights framework.
+This frame-Gurie He notes that the that solutions can also tinue to be produced a statement in response work includes developstrategic value of softbe packaged in a conto WEG's world class to questions from CBN ing a detailed business standards.' case with option analstarters has come to tainerised substation, on the matter. the fore as users look for ways to address the rising cost of electricity, as well as to protect their electric motors and extend their operational lifecycle.
 Softstarters allow a gentle ramp up of power as electric motors are started, reducing the peak energy demand during startup.
 Motors starting with a conventional directon-line (DOL) starting will draw up to 700% more than its rated current, while a softstarter can reduce this to just 300%.
-"Our Robertsham design and production facility already manufactures a range of Variable Speed Drive Panels and Motor Control Centres, among other solutions," he explains. customers "Our are always impressed by our infrastructure and expertise here, and we look forward to welcoming more of them when they visit to inspect the new MV softstarter manufac-turing area."
-The local manufacenhance the terminal's Gurie.
+"Our Robertsham design and production facility already manufactures a range of Variable Speed Drive Panels and Motor Control Centres, among other solutions," he customers are always impressed by our infrastructure and expertise here, and we look forward to welcoming more of them when they visit to inspect the new MV softstarter manufac-turing area." explains.